aicenter/FUP/lectures/lecture14.md

 parSeqPair (x,y) = runEval $ do
   x' <- rpar (f x)
-  y' <- rpar (f y) -- could be executed on another processor rseq x' -- but we wait for it here return (x',y')
+  y' <- rpar (f y) -- could be executed on another processor rseq y'          -- but we wait for it here return (x',y')
 ```
 :::